MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/incoming-email-configuration.md

 7. Click **OK** three times to close the **Permissions**, **Properties** dialog boxes, and Active Directory Users and Computers.

-After you add these permissions, you must restart IIS_1st_NoVer for the farm.
+After you add these permissions, you must restart IIS for the farm.

 ### Configure DNS Manager
 <a name="ConfigureDNSManager"> </a>